komacat/sigiq-work-trial/design.md

 ## WebSocket buffering & reconnect handling

+- use Node.js ws
-- useWebsocket to handle automatic reconnect on error
+- reconnect on close after 1 second
 - received data will be in a buffer

 ## How your component discovers and serialises interactables